htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 Any directory can be used as a *pandocomatic data directory*, there are no conventions or requirements for this directory other than being a directory.
-However, it is recommended to create a meaningful sub directory structure rather than to put everything together.
-For example, a sub directory for processors, filters, CSL files, and pandoc templates makes it easier to point to these assets.
+However, it is recommended to create a meaningful sub directory structure.
+For example, a sub directory for processors, filters, CSL files, and pandoc templates makes it easier to manage and point to these assets.

-The setting `match-files` controls how pandocomatic chooses a template to use to convert a file.
+The setting `match-files` controls how pandocomatic selects the template to use to convert a file.
 Possible values for `match-files` are `first` and `all`.
-These options have the following effect: Pandocomatic matches a file to a template as follows:
+Pandocomatic matches a file to a template as follows:

 1. If the file has one or more `use-template` statements in the *pandocomatic* metadata, it will use these specified templates.
 2. However, if no such templates are specified in the file, pandocomatic tries to find *global* templates as follows:

     a.
-If the setting `match-files` has value `all`, all templates with glob pattern that matches the input file are used to convert the file.
-For example, you can have specified a template `www` to convert `*.md` files to HTML and a template `pdf` to convert `*.md` to PDF.
-In this case, a markdown file will be converted to both output formats.
-You can use this to generate a website with a print PDF page for each web page.
+If the setting `match-files` has value `all`, all templates with a glob pattern that matches the input filename are used to convert that input file.
+For example, you can specify a template `www` to convert `*.md` files to HTML and a template `pdf` to convert `*.md` to PDF.
+In this case, a markdown file will be converted to both HTML and PDF.
+For example, you could use this to generate a website with a print PDF page for each web page.

     b.
 If the setting `match-files` has value `first`, the first template with a glob pattern that matches the input file is used to convert the file.

         This is the default.

 #### Configuring converting a directory tree {#global-settings}

-You can convert a directory tree with pandocomatic by invoking pandocomatic with a directory as input rather than a file.
-Of course, once you start converting directories, more fine-grained control over what files to convert than "convert all files" is required.
+You can convert a directory tree by invoking pandocomatic with a single directory as the input rather than one or more files.
+Of course, once you start converting directories, more fine-grained control over what files to convert than "convert all files" is useful.
 There are four settings you can use to control which files to convert.
 Three of them are global settings, the other one is the `glob` property of an *external pandocomatic template*.
 The `glob` property is discussed later.

 The three global settings to control which files to convert are:

 1. `recursive` (Boolean), which tells pandocomatic to convert sub directories or not.
 This setting defaults to `true`.
 2. `follow-links` (Boolean), which tells pandocomatic to treat symbolic links as files and directories to convert or not.
 This setting defaults to `false`.
 3. `skip` (Array of glob patterns), which tells pandocomatic which files not to convert at all.
 This setting defaults to `['.*', 'pandocomatic.yaml']`: ignore all hidden files (starting with a period) and also ignore default